Last Updated on October 10, 2022 by Editorial Team

 4. Silent E Word Sort

 Silent E transforms short vowel words into long vowel words.
 By spotting this typical spelling pattern, youngsters learn how to categorize long and short vowels in this phonics game.
-Children can enhance fundamental reading abilities in a fun way by practising this important rule in this enjoyable school-themed game.
+Children can enhance fundamental reading abilities in a fun way by practicing this important rule in this enjoyable school-themed game.

 5. Short A Photoshoot

 Challenge your child to locate things in this wonderful evening landscape that shorten the sound to help them develop vowel sounds.
-He’ll first peek through Officer Ice Cream’s special X-ray camera, then snap photos of all the goods whose names begin with the letter A. This game helps youngsters distinguish vowel sounds in words for genuinely good phonics practise even when they don’t see the words spelled out.
+He’ll first peek through Officer Ice Cream’s special X-ray camera, then snap photos of all the goods whose names begin with the letter A. This game helps youngsters distinguish vowel sounds in words for genuinely good phonics practice even when they don’t see the words spelled out.

 6. Spot The Silent E Words: Camping

-Long vowels are important in first grade; let your youngster learn about silent e words while having fun with this charming camping scenario!
-Early learners search the campground for silent e words.
+Long vowels are important in first grade; let your youngster learn about silent e-words while having fun with this charming camping scenario!
+Early learners search the campground for silent e-words.
 Kids will be having so much fun playing detective that they won’t even realize they’re learning long vowel words.

 The power of vowels